-These instructions will help you enter data into the REDCap reporting system, to report finance and staffing measures for Local Public Health Act (LPH Act) annual reporting for the calendar year 2022, when reporting is open during spring 2023.
+These instructions will help you enter finance and staffing data into the REDCap reporting system for Local Public Health Act (LPH Act) annual reporting for calendar year 2023.
+Reporting for 2023 will open in spring 2024.

 Please review the instructions before entering data, and don't forget to share with others as needed.